 My kids go to a school where there is no cafeteria, so we have to pack lunches every. single. day.
 And while my husband is in charge of school day breakfasts, I still have the task of overseeing school lunches.
-Last year, when they were in 2nd and 4th grades, I decided that it was time for the boys to start packing their own lunches.
+When my kids were in 2nd and 4th grades, I decided that it was time for them to start packing their own lunches.
 There were definitely days when it didn’t go as planned, days when I threw up my hands and just packed the lunches because otherwise the boys never would have left on time, but for much of the year, they successfully pulled their own lunches together every day.
 And it was awesome.

 How to get your kids to pack their own lunches

 Be clear on expectations, then step back

 When you are first starting out, before the school year starts, sit down with your kids to talk about the goal of getting them to their own lunches.

 In this same conversation, I recommend that you do two things:

 - Share a printed copy of our Make-Your-Own-Lunch diagram (see below) with them so that they can see what is expected